defenseunicorns/pepr/adr/0008-store-key-sanitization.md

 ## Decision

 Sanitize the keys by replacing `/` with [one or more characters](https://datatracker.ietf.org/doc/html/rfc6901#section-3) that do not break the [`patch` operation](https://datatracker.ietf.org/doc/html/rfc6902/#section-4) before setting, getting, or deleting a key in/from the store.
 We will also increase the tests to find other edge cases before releasing the change and deciding upon the exact character or pattern.
 We are prioritizing the cluster operator persona in this case who wants to quickly check all keys and values in the store by looking at the PeprStore CR.

+We migrate the keys in in the CR after the GET operation on the `PeprStore`.

 #### Sanitize using String Replacement
 * Sanitize the key by replacing `/` with a character that does not break the `patch` operation before getting, setting, or deleting a key.